-The moment you start fulltime as a self-employed person, or in being self-employed as your main occupation, your income might be a bit low.
+The moment you start fulltime as a self-employed person, your income might be a bit low.
 After all, you still need to build your client base!

-Please note, as with everything discussed earlier if your income grows during this period and you don’t alert the authorities on time, you still owe the corresponding contributions in year three!
+Please note that if your income grows during this period and you don’t alert the authorities on time, you still owe the corresponding contributions in year three!

 Our conclusion?
 Keep an eye on the calendar to know when to register and when to pay your social security contributions.